Joseph Meyers: Legislative service

 Meyers was elected to the Assembly for Milwaukee's Sixth Assembly District (the sixth and thirteenth wards of the City of Milwaukee) in 1886 on the Populist ticket, receiving 2,252 votes against 1,217 votes for Republican Paul Vogt; incumbent John Lagrand (a Republican) was not on the ballot.
 Meyers was assigned to the standing committee on Federal Relations.
 He was not a candidate for re-election in 1888, being succeeded by Republican Christopher Raesser.

 Personal life

 At the time of his election, he was single.
+In 1891, he had a Queen Anne style house built for him at 2363 N. Holton St. in Milwaukee.
+It was designed by architect Edward V. Koch.
+As of 2023, it is listed by the Wisconsin Historical Society.